 A woman stands at a podium with flags in the background

-Santa Clara County Office of Education Superintendent Mary Ann Dewan's performance is being evaluated by the Board of Education.
+Santa Clara County Office of Education Superintendent Mary Ann Dewan was fired in a late-night meeting on Oct.
+2, 2024.
 File photo.

 Silicon Valley school districts and officials are pushing for new approaches to preventing gun violence, while experts question whether police on campuses add to school safety.